mrspeaker/Omega500/README.md

 *See the things!* http://mrspeaker.github.io/Omega500/ *Read the codez!* https://github.com/mrspeaker/Omega500/

-Simple framework for making 2D canvas-based games.
-Checkout the code in /ex for an example how to use it (or play my LD#26 entry: http://mrspeaker.net/dev/ld26 / https://github.com/mrspeaker/ld26).
+Simple framework for me to make 2D canvas-based games.
+Not for general consumption!
+Checkout the code in /ex for an example how to use it (or play some games I've made with it...
+DIGIBOTS & CO. http://www.mrspeaker.net/dev/game/digibots / https://github.com/mrspeaker/digibots or my LD#26 entry: http://mrspeaker.net/dev/ld26 / https://github.com/mrspeaker/ld26).
 Included in the library so far:

 - [X] Main game loop
 - [X] Screens, dialogs, and transitions